ASTM D6344 Concentrated Impact Integrity Testing

 ASTM D6344 test method replicates the distribution environment for filled transport packages by using resistance against concentrated low-level impacts.
 As an ISTA and ISO 17025 certified lab, we realize the importance of concentrated impacts to transport package testing.
 Meeting the ASTM D6344 requirements can be difficult.
 We understand the challenges and guide companies through the process.

-Keystone provides comprehensive reports shortly after completion of the testing.
+Keystone provides comprehensive reports shortly after the completion of the testing.
 We are in constant communication throughout the test process.
 Our pricing is competitive and we offer volume discounts.
 Keystone Package Testing partners with customers to achieve package compliance.

 Summary of Concentrated Impacts on Transport Packages